curl/everything-curl/cmdline-configfile.md

-Finally, if you want to provide a URL in a config file, you must do that the `--url` way, or just with `url`, and not like on the command line where basically everything that isn't an option is assumed to be a URL.
+Finally, if you want to provide a URL in a config file, you must do that the `--url` way, or just with `url`, and not like on the command line where basically everything that is not an option is assumed to be a URL.
 So you provide a URL for curl like this:

     url = "http://example.com"